 Drop a class

-Check the registration dates and deadlines (see the Law School registration dates and deadlines if you are a Law student) for information about refunds, when permission is needed, and if a “W” will appear on your transcript.
+Check the registration drop and add dates (see the Law School registration dates and deadlines if you are a Law student) for information about refunds, when permission is needed, and if a “W” will appear on your transcript.
 If no approvals are required and you are confident that making the change is necessary, you may drop your class through MyU: Academics (see step-by-step instructions).

 If you would like to replace a class with another, swapping classes may be more appropriate.